OCCRP Network Members

 THE CENTRE FOR INVESTIGATIVE JOURNALISM MALAWI

 The Centre for Investigative Journalism Malawi (CIJM) was established 2013.
 CIJM is an independent centre of investigative journalists.
 The centre is committed to promoting effective, ethical and original reporting.
 Its reporters take a systematic and contextualised exposure of corruption, exploitation, and other social-justice issues.
-The CIJM is a member of NAMISA, Media Council of Malawi, African Network of Centre of Investigative Reporters, Mail & Guardian (amaBhungane) in South Africa.
+The CIJM is a member of NAMISA, Media Council of Malawi, African Network of Centers of Investigative Reporters, Mail & Guardian (amaBhungane) in South Africa.

 L’Evenement is a private news outlet established in 2013 initially as a bimonthly publication but soon increasing its output to twice a week.
 The outlet has branded itself for its hard-hitting investigative stories, including whistleblowing.
 Its stories have resulted in provoking resignations of high-level officials, putting criminals in jail and having them pay reparations.
 They’ve exposed corruption, trafficking and pharmaceutical counterfeiting and have partnered with the International Consortium of Investigative Journalists (ICIJ) on the Panama Papers, among other projects.
 Their editors have been awarded press freedom prizes for their work along with the African Media Award in 2015.